timescale/docs/api/dimension_info.md

 SELECT create_hypertable('my_table', by_range('time'));
 ```

-In this case, the dimension builder can be excluded since
+In this case, the dimension builder can be excluded since by default,
-`create_hypertable` by default assumes that a single provided column
+`create_hypertable`  assumes that a single provided column
 is range partitioned by time.

-If you have a table with a non-time column containing the time, for
+If you have a table with a non-time column containing the time, such as
-example a JSON column, you can add a partition function to extract the
+a JSON column, add a partition function to extract the time.
-time.

 ```sql
 CREATE TABLE my_table (